AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-knn plug-in.md

     **Note:** Divide the number of document IDs returned by both indexes by the total number of returned document IDs to calculate the recall ratio of the documents.

--   Q: When I write data to my cluster, the system displays the "circuitBreakingException" error.
+-   Q: When I write data to my cluster, the system returns the "circuitBreakingException" error.
 What do I do?

     A: This error indicates that the off-heap memory usage exceeds the proportion specified by the `indices.breaker.vector.native.indexing.limit` parameter and that the write operation is suspended.
 The default proportion is 70%.
 In most cases, the write operation is automatically resumed after the system creates indexes and releases memory.
 We recommend that you add a retry mechanism to the data write script on your client.